PPM Logo

 Section: 100-4

-Effective: 10/04/2018
+Effective: 01/01/2026

-Supersedes: 09/20/2018
+Supersedes: 10/04/2018

-Next Review Date: 07/02/2024
+Next Review Date: 03/17/2029

-Issuance Date: 07/02/2021
+Issuance Date: 03/17/2026

-Issuing Office: Office of Research Affairs
+Issuing Office: Office of Research and Innovation

 I. POLICY

-A5.
-Individuals associated with UC San Diego are expected to cooperate with Research Integrity Officers and other institutional officials in the review of Allegations of Research Misconduct and the conduct of Inquiries and Investigations into such Allegations, including providing evidence or materials relevant to the Allegations.
+A3.
+Individuals associated with UC San Diego are required to cooperate with Research Integrity Officers and other institutional officials in the review of Allegations of Research Misconduct and the conduct of Inquiries and Investigations into such Allegations, including providing evidence or materials relevant to the Allegations.
 It is the policy of UC San Diego to respond fully and fairly to all Allegations of Research Misconduct and to comply with the reporting requirements of applicable funding agencies.

 II.
 DEFINITIONS